 Lisa Albrecht is a board member for the ISEA, serving from 2007 - 2010 and then from 2012 to present.
 She served as Tour Organizer for the Solar Tour for 5 years and Co-Chair for the Policy Committee from 2010 to 2017, working to advance state and local legislation regarding incentives programs, permitting, net metering and interconnection.
 She worked at Solar Service for 12 years and in 2018 opened All Bright Solar, a design/installation company primarily focused on residential and small commercial projects in the Chicago area.
 She is a trained climate presenter through Vice President Al Gore’s organization the “Climate Reality Project” and frequently speaks on both solar and climate issues.

-Lewis Butler is the Director of Policy and Business Development at Simpleray, a solar company focused on commercial, industrial, and small scale utility projects throughout the Midwest.
+Lewis Butler is the Commercial Sales Manager at GRNE Solar.
 Lewis also serves as a board member of the Iowa Solar Energy Trade Association (ISETA).
-Prior to coming to Simpleray and the solar industry in 2017, Lewis taught economics at the college level, provided economic consulting services to businesses, campaigns, and civic groups, and was the founding Board President for a non-profit school.
+Prior to coming to the solar industry in 2017, Lewis taught economics at the college level, provided economic consulting services to businesses, campaigns, and civic groups, and was the founding Board President for a non-profit school.
 He holds a B.S. in Economics from Hillsdale College and an M.A. of Economics from George Mason University.

 Shannon is the Vice President of Development for StraightUp Solar, a solar energy integration company and directs its Bloomington, IL office.
 She has been an ISEA-contributing member since 2004, a Board member starting in 2011, and was elected ISEA Board President from January of 2013 through 2017, rejoining the Board in 2019.
 Collaboration and strategic partnerships with industry and nonprofit solar advocates have been an important focus for her as ISEA has grown and increased state-wide engagement with the public, solar industry, and Illinois legislators.
 Shannon also serves as a Solar Ambassador for WECARE Solar, a nonprofit dedicated to bringing reliable solar electricity to health clinics in the developing world in an effort to reduce infant and maternal mortality.
 She is also a Licensed Professional Geologist with advanced degrees in Geology, Hydrogeology and Renewable Energy.